bryanwb/chef-recipe/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Authorship

+This gem is based on a [gist](https://gist.github.com/2920702) written by Daniel DeLeo